mikewurtz/taskman/docs/taskman-design.md

 // StartTaskRequest contains the command and arguments to start a new task message StartTaskRequest {
-    // must be full path to the task to run e.g. "/bin/ls" string task_path = 1;
+    // The command to execute, either a full path (e.g. "/bin/ls") or a binary available in the system's PATH. string command = 1;
     // arguments to pass to the task e.g. ["-l", "-a"] repeated string args = 2;
 }